 And here are some other books that I can say with confidence are awesomely helpful:

----> Scott Kelby has several books about Photoshop; they are top of the line:
+---> Scott Kelby has several books about Photoshop; I found them thorough.

 From what I understand, most everything in a book about Elements or version 2.0 or 3.0 will apply if you have a later version -- I have 7.0.
 Each version has improvements and additions, but the basic functions always remain the same.